Connecting Stochastic Optimal Control and Reinforcement Learning: Introduction to reinforcement learning

 by choosing the actions or policy optimally.

-In order to estimate how good the agent performs starting in a given state and following a certain policy we need to define a performance measure.
-For each policy this performance measure is called \textit{value function}\footnote{In optimal control theory the value function term is reserved for the minimum objective function with respect of all possible controls.
-In RL the term value function is used for all policies.
-When the policy is optimal we use the term optimal value function.} which is a function of the state only.
+In order to estimate how well the agent performs starting in a given state and following a certain policy we need to define a performance measure.
+For each policy this performance measure is called \textit{value function} which is a function of the state only.
 It is defined as the expected return conditional on the agent starting at the state $s \in \mathcal{S}$